valzi/awesome_shmups_discord/README.md

 ## Arcade Archives Tweaks

-[Several of them have a performance option to remove/reduce slowdown.
+[Several have a performance option to remove/reduce slowdown.
 Which ones though?]

-- Xevious has optional logo burn-in
-- Warp & warp has an aim-assisting grid.
-- Trigon has a hitbox reduction option
-- Thunder Ceptor adds optional new bgm from the original composer
-- Terra Cresta has 3 different soundtracks to choose from
+- Assault has simplified controls for modern controllers
+- Gradius 3 has a training mode with hitbox display, stage/weapon select, and myriad optional tweaks.
+(Osku says the Origins collection does this even better.)
+- Phelios includes custom autofire, for rapid charged shots.
+- Pistol Daimyo no Bouken includes custom autofire, for rapid charged shots.
+- Raiden allows you to control the rng seed
 - Task Force Harrier has accurate slowdown.
 Mame doesn't.
-- Raiden allows you to control the rng seed
-- Phelios includes custom autofire, for rapid charged shots.
-- Pistol Daimyo no Bouken includes custom autofire, for rapid charged shots.
-- Gradius 3 has a training mode with hitbox display, stage/weapon select, and myriad optional tweaks.
-(Osku says the Origins collection does this even better.)
-- Assault has simplified controls for modern controllers
+- Terra Cresta has 3 different soundtracks to choose from
+- Thunder Ceptor adds optional new bgm from the original composer
+- Trigon has a hitbox reduction option
 - Victory Road has simplified controls for modern controllers
+- Warp & warp has an aim-assisting grid.
+- Xevious has optional logo burn-in

 ## Harrier-likes